Pantagrueliste/starter-hugo-academic/content/post/bibliography/index.md

 These additions indicate that {{< hl >}}GPT-3 does not only parse the bibliographic reference, but also completes it on the grounds of what it initially learned.{{< /hl >}} It would be interesting, in that regard, to see if it behaves similarly with references dating after GPT-3's training...

 ## Limitations
 GPT-3 is not perfect, however, and always needs to be supervised.
-One of its known limitations is [hallucination](https://arxiv.org/abs/2005.00661), as it sometimes invent things. makes improbable assumptions.
+One of its known limitations is [hallucination](https://arxiv.org/abs/2005.00661), as it sometimes invent things and makes some improbable assumptions.

-GPT-3's bouts of incoherence were manifest, for example, when it spontaneously changed an author's patronym from "Ruscelli" to "Ruscello."
-This is technically not a mistake, as early modern Italian patronyms could be used in plural or singular indisctinctively.
+In my experiment, GPT-3's bouts of incoherence were manifest when it spontaneously changed, for example, an author's patronym from "Ruscelli" to "Ruscello."
+This is technically not a mistake, since early modern Italian patronyms could be used in the plural or singular indistinctly.
 However, today's convention is that if a patronym is in plural or singular, you should keep it as it is.
-Today, nobody would call Machiavelli Machiavello, just as we are expected to use Rossello instead of Rosselli.
+Today, nobody would call Machiavelli Machiavello, just as we are expected to use the name Rossello instead of Rosselli.
+Has GPT-3 ignored this convention, because of a lack of chronological consciousness?
+Or is it because GPT-3 made an assumption on the grounds of neighboring patronyms, which in this part of the bibliography all happen to be inflected in singular (Bariletto, Cesano, Rossello)?

-It is hard to understand why GPT-3 prefers Ruscello to Ruscelli.
-Is it because all the other names in this part of the bibliography happen to be inflected in singular (Bariletto, Cesano, Rossello)?
+Who knows.

 ```Bibtex
 @book{rossello1565,